 Step 1: Add Bones

-Adding bones starts with adding an armature in Blender (Source: Archee Verma via All3DP)
+Adding bones starts with adding an armature in Blender (Source: Jaime Rios Velasco via All3DP)

-2. Click on “Armature” and a single bone will be added to the scene.
+2. Click on “Armature” to add a single bone to the scene.

 Back to Contents